 Another mode which over-compensates is the ‘bully and attack’.
 This is a threatening mode whereby the person in it believes that they need to ‘attack’ to survive or defend themselves (or a belief about themselves).
 The person can be intimidating and nasty in this mode and is trying to make themselves believe that they are powerful and get rid of any feelings of shame.
 In fact, a shame inducing event or a perception of being ‘ridiculed’ can trigger this mode in many people who are prone to it.
 The function of the mode is usually to let the other person know to “back off and watch out!” and to make them feel small and afraid.
 Sometimes, it is because the person was the victim of domestic abuse as a child and/or was raised by a cruel and violent parent.
 In this mode the person may be attempting to prevent being abused or to defend against perceived humiliation.
 In its extreme form, a person in this mode is sadistic, abusive and dangerous.
 People who regularly flip into this mode tend to have poorer psychological insight into what is happening and can often blame others for their own actions.

 A person in this mode tends to act in a passive, subservient, self-doubting and reassurance-seeking way to avoid rejection, disapproval and anger from others.
 A person with strong dependent traits in a co-called dependant relationship will display the persona of the compliant surrenderer.
+Those in romantic relationships with Narcissists often present as having a strong compliant surrenderer mode when they present for help with their relationship.
 Such people find it difficult to make important decisions and find it very difficult to cope in life without a ‘strong’ or dominant partner telling them what to do.
-Such people are willing to sacrifice their own true wants and needs in return for having their partner making all the decisions and taking responsibility for them.
-The cost for being in such a relationship is usually very high and the person ends up feeling trapped, very unhappy and likely quite depressed.
+Sometimes these people are willing to sacrifice their own true wants and needs in return for having their partner making all the decisions and taking responsibility for them.
+The cost for being in such a relationship is usually very high and the person ends up feeling trapped, unhappy and likely depressed.
 The attitudinal stance of the compliant surrenderer goes something like this: “oh well, this is just how life is”; “I can’t change things, there’s nothing I can do”; and “I have to accept the situation for how it is, it is beyond my control”.
 This mode (and all the associated personality features and behaviours) can be very robust and difficult to shift.
 There are many complexities tied up with this mode and the client need a skilled schema therapist to help disentangle all the strings.